 The name Schupfnudel or finger noodle refers to the shape and appearance of the noodle, not to its composition.
-Schupf comes from schupfen, meaning “roll, wallow”

 Other Names by Region

-Schupnudeln can be found throughout Germany, they are especially popular in the cuisine of Baden and Swabia.
+Schupfnudeln can be found throughout Germany, they are especially popular in the cuisine of Swabia.
 In addition to Schupfnudeln they are called Baunzen or Bubenspitzle.
 In Bavarian cuisine they are known as Fingernudeln (finger noodles), Dradewixpfeiferl, Kartoffel– or Erdepfebaunkerl (potato Baunkerl) or Schupfnudeln.
 In Upper Palatinate they are called Schopperla or Schoppala.
 In the Odenwald their name is Krautnudeln (cabbage noodles) and in the Palatinate they are called Buwespitzle.
 The Bauchstecherla in Franconia are a bit thinner and more pointed.

-Discovering cuisines at the Bodensee:
+Discovering cuisines at the Lake Constance-Bodensee:

 Besides the picturesque historical quarters and buildings, I saw quaint farm shops, idyllic orchards and sun-drenched vineyards that invited me to discover nature driving North of the Bodensee (Baden Württemberg).
 On my tour I saw many restaurants with plenty of delicacies for my eyes and palate to discover.